 Headlamp: I’ve used my headlamp (I have had the same Petzl Tikka headlamp for years and it’s still kicking!) in a staggeringly broad cross-section of situations, from cave spelunking to reading in a tent to navigating my way to the bathroom in a hostel at 4am.
 I use a Petzl Tikka Plus headlamp and it has stayed intact over 3 years of travel.

 Smartphone.
-I’ve found having a smartphone on the road a very useful thing, from currency apps like Oanda to incredibly helpful data minimizers like Onavo to great online phrase translators.
-If unlocked, SIM cards are very cheap and easy to procure from the road – in Thailand, for example, my SIM cost me $1.50 and came preloaded with enough to make several calls.
+I’ve found having a smartphone on the road a very useful thing, especially now that mobile photography has become a fun and interesting way to share stories.
+If the phone is unlocked unlocked, SIM cards are very cheap and easy to procure from the road – in Thailand, for example, my SIM cost me $1.50 and came preloaded with enough to make several calls.
+In Vietnam, data plans are 70,000 dong ($3.19) for unlimited monthly data.
+In Greece, it was 15 Euros for 5gb of data on WIND Gr.
 Note: Too Many Adapters rounds up the many SIM card options in Southeast Asia here.

 Doorstop.
 Small and easy to carry but brings some extra peace of mind if you’re staying somewhere and are worried about someone trying to get into your room at night.
 While not fail-safe (of course!)
 I’ve used my doorstop several times on my travels and it’s been a small tool I am glad I had.

 Thank you cards.
 A great gesture for anywhere you stay or are invited to eat, bringing a thank you card is an excellent option when you don’t know what to bring but don’t want to show up empty handed.
 A lovely option here.